Riverwood Community Centre has been servicing the community since 1974.

 RCC is aware of the need for due diligence in ensuring that any future development includes consideration of the broad needs of our community.
 We have especially focused our attention upon understanding the challenges and opportunities with the proposed next stage in the Riverwood State Significant Precinct Development (the old Riverwood Public Housing Estate area).
 As the only local community centre located in Riverwood, we have a mandate to support our local community’s concerns.
 With this in mind we have conducted a comprehensive social study that takes into account lessons learnt from other similar developments, best practice research and the voices of of local stakeholders.
 This study will guide our future responses.

 A significant new development has been the formation of Opportunity Knocks.
 This new program aims to increase links between business and supporting young people into training and employment opportunities.
 We are looking for corporate friends who want to make a difference in the lives of young people.
-Jonas’ story on page 8 is but one example of innovative business partnerships we hope we can foster even further into the coming year.
+For more information visit our Opportunity Knocks page in this website.